Kramers Nodal Line Metals: DFT calculations

 \section{DFT calculations}

 Throughout this work, the Vienna Ab initio Simulation Package (VASP) \cite{Kresse} with the projector-augmented wave method \cite{Blochl} and the Perdew-Berke-Ernzerhof’s (PBE) exchange-correlation functional in the generalized-gradient approximation \cite{Perdew,Langreth} was used to perform the first-principles density functional theory (DFT) calculations \cite{Hohenberg}.
-Information about calculated materials such as the lattice structures was obtained mainly from several material databases, \textit{e.g.} the Materials Project \cite{Jain}, the Topological Materials Database \cite{Hinuma}, the Inorganic Crystal Structure Database (ICSD) \cite{ISCD} and the TopoMat Database \cite{Topomat}, and the lattice structures were fully relaxed before further calculations were performed.
+Information about calculated materials such as the lattice structures was obtained mainly from several material databases, \textit{e.g.} the Materials Project \cite{Jain}, the Topological Materials Database \cite{Hinuma}, the Inorganic Crystal Structure Database (ICSD) \cite{ISCD} and the TopoMat Database \cite{Topomat}.

 To further look into the topological properties as well as to plot the special spindle torus and octdong Fermi surfaces of KNLMs, maximally localized generalized Wannier bands of some KNLMs (such as BiTeI, HgSe, Bi$_2$Te$_2$Br$_2$O$_9$ and Cr$_2$AgBiO$_8$) were projected from the first-principles results through the Wannier90 package \cite{Marzari,Mostofi} linked to VASP.